 4. Microlearning should include games and badges.

 Microlearning doesn’t have to be flashy for people to engage.
+There’s a myth that to create microlearning, you must spend a bunch on all kinds of snazzy content and delivery methodology.
 Although adding gamification techniques increases interaction in your learning modules, microlearning can take on many forms.
 Sometimes training with just text or FAQs sheets may be best.
 Other times, a whiteboard-type presentation or a checklist may be sufficient.

 Once you have developed your course structure, you can add in some bells and whistles like games and badges.
 The learning experience should give learners variety and relevance.